How My Intent To Help Others Did The Opposite

 On the outside were these three groups influencing us, and on the inside were team members with their own motivations and drivers.

 Here we had a situation where, from the inside, we were driven to grow and increase visitors.
-We were jumping up and down doing what we could to get the attention of the top tier influences.
-At the same time we were partnering with peers to help climb the ladder together.
+We were jumping up and down doing what we could to get the attention of the top-tier influences.
+At the same time, we were partnering with peers to help climb the ladder together.
 All the while, we were creating content to satisfy our vocal readers.
 Over time, we began to get momentum, and this force created a culture of polarization.
 We wanted to get more traction, so we needed to take it to the next level.
 We needed to be more intense, more extreme.
-Over time, we ended up on the outer fringes not realizing our motivations and reflective actions had drifted from our original mission.
+Over time, we ended up on the outer fringes not realizing our motivations and actions had drifted from our original mission.

 In reflection, we realized we were setting aside some of our values as we justified our actions.
-We were posting content which was out of character for me.
-Being a fairly anonymous on-line news outlet, it made it really easy to do this.
+We were posting content that was out of character for me.
+Being a fairly anonymous online news outlet, it made it really easy to do this.
 Those we were attacking were responding with hate and anger.
 We had an extreme focus on "truth" with no love.
 Our lack of care for people with differing perspectives drove combative behavior.
-We elevated making a point, being right or having an argument above people and relationships.
+We elevated making a point, being right, or having an argument above people and relationships.
 They were casualties in a war we knew had to be fought and won.
 To us, winning mattered more than reality.

 We had a lack of respect for people and words.
 We sought those we could blame for our country's problems and launched campaigns to "expose" them.
 Those that we believed deserved accountability were judged mercilessly.
 They were attacked instead of shown grace and mercy.
 We attempted to cast the stones to their political death.

-We were more interested in broadcasting our opinion, making a point or getting noticed than we were in bringing other people along.
+We were more interested in broadcasting our opinion, making a point, or getting noticed than we were in bringing other people along.
 We could have shared what we knew with others and allowed them to conclude for themselves what they believe.
-But instead, we cherry picked information that aligned with what our focus was.
-We made broad stroke comments using information from their own extremists.
+But instead, we cherry-picked information that aligned with what our focus was.
+We made broad-stroke comments using information from their own extremists.
 We were labeling large groups of people or applying attributes to the group.
 (All liberals are stupid, for example)